Breeds of Livestock, Department of Animal Science

 The Estonian is long lived; the mare Tenki, born in 1946, was still alive in 1983 at Sõrve state farm in Kingisepp region.

 Work performance records of the Native Estonian are quite high.
 The 2000 m walking draught record with a pull of 150 kg is 17 min 26 sec; the 2000 m trotting draught record with a pull of 50 kg is 6 min 25 sec; draught endurance with a load of 9 tons was 208 m.

-At present the local Estonian is used for light agricultural work, as a saddle horse for children and in tourism.
+At present, the local Estonian is used for light agricultural work, as a saddle horse for children and in tourism.
 It represents good breeding material for the production of ponies in various crosses.
-It is also being used to cross with disappearing Ob (Priobskaya) breed.
+It is also being used to cross with the disappearing Ob (Priobskaya) breed.

 Dmitriez, N.G. and Ernst, L.K.
 (1989) Animal Genetic Resources of the USSR.
 Animal Production and Health Paper Publ. by FAO, Rome, 517 pp.

 Mason, I.L.
 World Dictionary of Livestock Breeds.
 Third Edition.
 C.A.B International.
 1988